ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 This post is the third of my three posts about the explorative data analysis project on Global Terrorism Database (GTD).
 All of the research questions were raised by me based on my background knowledge in international affairs.
 For more information regarding the details of GTD or the project in general, please check out my previous post [Global Terrorism Database (1970 - 2015) Preliminary Data Cleaning]({% post_url 2017-05-30-gtd-data-cleaning %}).

+**Note: some visuals created in this post does have an interactive HTML widget version.
+If you click on those graphs, you will see the interactive version in a new tab in your browser.**

 Digging into Attack Patterns
 ----------------------------